 RESOURCES

-- MAT/ MOUD in Jails & Prisons: Policy Guidelines /Best Practices / Toolkits/ Research, April 2024
+- MAT/ MOUD in Jails & Prisons: Policy Guidelines /Best Practices / Toolkits/ Research, Health Policy Network, April 2024

 - Six Key Strategies to prevent MOUD diversion in jail-based programs (JCOIN, 2022)